-These pitches can be from the writers themselves, set up through their agents and managers, or heard from producing partners, whether those are production companies, producers, or directors that they set meetings with.
-This is why you need representation to be a TV writer.
+These pitches can be from writers, set up through their agents and managers, or heard from producing partners.

 Netflix’s development execs also track down newly finished material from film festivals or “other established venues” – whatever those may be.
 I have a few ideas I’ll share below.

 And, of course, Netflix’s creative development team can always generate their ideas internally and then hire writers to develop them, i.e., again working with managers and agents to set up meetings so Netflix can interview prospective hires through a credible source.

 While it’s an obnoxious system from the outside looking in, it does make sense for the creative producers.

 Suppose Netflix had to sit through interviews with every writer who submitted material online or called the front desk for a meeting.